ubccr/akrr/README.md

-Application Kernels Remote Runner
+Application Kernels Remote Runner (AKRR)
 =========================================

-# XDMoD: Application Kernel Performance Monitoring Module
+AKRR is a tool used in XDMoD's Application Kernel Performance Monitoring Module.

 Application Kernel Performance Monitoring Module of XDMoD tool is designed to measure quality of service as well as preemptively identify underperforming